markbates/going/README.md

 # github.com/markbates/going

 This project houses, what I consider to be some help packages for writing Go applications.
-Your mileage may vary, but I find them to be pretty dang helpful.
+Your mileage may vary, but I find them to be pretty darn helpful.

 ## Packages